ryutosh/python-saxobank/docs/concept.md

-# Version support
+# Which Python version should be supported
-- Users
+- Pandas; the libary users possibly install, supports more than 3.8.

-# Library Consideration
+# Libraries rely on
 ## Pydantic
 Pydantic is an excellent library, but I have noticed some flaws in its grand concept.
 For instance, in version 2, the official guide suggests overriding the `__iter__` method in the `RootModel` if you want to access it as an iterator.
 However, despite this recommendation, the annotation for `RootModel` remained as `[str, Any]`, leading to inconvenient type-checking errors when attempting to override `RootModel` as a sequence.
 {image_here}